Scott Krug

 Scott Krug (born September 16, 1975) is a Wisconsin politician and legislator.

-He graduated from the University of Wisconsin–Green Bay with a degree in psychology in 2009.
+Krug graduated from the University of Wisconsin–Green Bay with a degree in psychology in 2009.
 He was elected to the Wisconsin State Assembly in 2010.

-Krug is the Chairperson of the Assembly Public Benefit Reform Committee, the vice chair of the Forestry, Parks and Outdoor Recreation Committee and serves on the Criminal Justice, Environment, Government Accountability and Reform and Colleges and Universities Committees.
+Krug is the Chairperson of the Assembly Committee on Campaigns and Elections for 2023–24.
+He serves on several other committees as well.

 In 2010 Krug was elected to his first term defeating the longest serving Assembly member in Wisconsin history.